Star Trek (comics): Return to Marvel

 Marvel Comics obtained the Star Trek license in 1996.
 Marvel (under the "Marvel/Paramount comics" imprint) published various one-shots and the quarterly Star Trek Unlimited series, which covered TOS and TNG.
 Marvel also published monthly comics based upon Deep Space Nine and Voyager.

 They also introduced two new ongoing series, Star Trek: Early Voyages, which dealt with Christopher Pike's adventures as captain of the Enterprise, and Star Trek: Starfleet Academy, which dealt with a group of cadets, including Deep Space Nine's Ferengi, Nog.

 In addition, Marvel published a five-issue limited series, Star Trek: Untold Voyages.
 Similarly to Marvel's first series, Untold Voyages took place following The Motion Picture, although the original series' stories were not part of this series' continuity.
 Each issue took place during one mission during each year of Kirk's second five-year voyage, with the first issue set immediately following the events of the film, and the fifth issue occurring at the end of the fifth year.

 Fan acceptance of these comics got off to a shaky start when Marvel's inaugural publication of its new Star Trek line turned out to be a crossover between the Original Series cast and Marvel's popular superhero team, the X-Men.
 This was followed by an X-Men/TNG crossover and a Pocket Books novel, Planet X, which was also based on this premise.
 The different series turned out popular, with Starfleet Academy and Early Voyages registering strong sales.

+A crossover story named "Telepathy War" ran across several Marvel Star Trek titles: Star Trek: Starfleet Academy #12, Star Trek: Deep Space Nine #12, Star Trek: Deep Space Nine #13, Star Trek Unlimited #6, Star Trek: Voyager #13, and the one-shot Star Trek: Telepathy War #1.

 After about 18 months, Marvel's management reevaluated the cost of the Star Trek license agreement with Paramount and abruptly canceled all Star Trek titles, including Early Voyages, even though it was in the middle of a story arc.
 The Star Trek Collector's Preview #2, coverdated July 1997, mentioned a Star Trek: Phase 3 comic (reminiscent of Star Trek: Phase II) that was supposed to be published in 1998 and to contain "an all-new ship" and "an all-new crew", but due to the general cancellation, it was never produced.